prt-prt/esp32-MotorController/README.md

 - `turnRight(speed)`: Turns the robot right
 - `stopMotors()`: Stops all motor movement

+### Differential Steering

+Advanced movement control is achieved through differential steering:

+- `moveDifferential(leftSpeed, rightSpeed)`: Allows independent control of each wheel
+- `curveLeft(leftSpeed, rightSpeed)`: Creates curved left movement
+- `curveRight(leftSpeed, rightSpeed)`: Creates curved right movement

+### Speed Control

+All movement functions support variable speed control through PWM, with speed values ranging from 0 (stop) to 255 (full speed).

+## Movement Modes in Detail

+### Test Mode

+Cycles through a series of basic movements to test motor functionality:
+1. Forward → Stop → Backward → Stop → Left turn → Stop → Right turn → Stop

+### Wander Mode

+Implements organic, randomized movement with varying speeds and paths:
+- Straight forward movement
+- Gentle left and right curves
+- Sharp left and right curves
+- 180° spin turns
+- Backward movement
+- Random stops

-### Demo Mode
+### Rotate Mode

-The default program demonstrates these movements in a sequence:
-1. Move forward for 2 seconds
-2. Stop for 1 second
-3. Move backward for 2 seconds
-4. Stop for 1 second
-5. Turn left for 2 seconds
-6. Stop for 1 second
-7. Turn right for 2 seconds
-8. Stop for 1 second
-9. Repeat
+Performs a slow, controlled rotation around the robot's center:
+- Rotates in a random direction (left or right)
+- Changes direction every 10 seconds
+- Uses reduced speed for careful rotation

 ## Customization

 You can customize the pin assignments at the beginning of the `motor_control.cpp` file if you need to use different GPIO pins on your ESP32.

-To implement your own control logic, modify the `loop()` function in `main.cpp`.
+To implement additional movement modes or alter the existing ones, refer to the corresponding mode files in the `src` directory.

 ## Troubleshooting

 - If the robot doesn't move, check all wiring connections.
 - If motors are spinning in the wrong direction, swap the IN1/IN2 or IN3/IN4 connections.
-- Make sure your motor power supply has sufficient voltage and current.
+- Ensure your motor power supply has sufficient voltage and current.
 - Serial monitoring (115200 baud rate) will provide debugging information.

 ## Project Structure

 - `platformio.ini`: PlatformIO configuration
+- `include/motor_control.h`: Header file for motor control functions
+- `include/movement_modes.h`: Defines the movement modes enum
+- `include/test_mode.h`: Header for test mode
+- `include/wander_mode.h`: Header for wander mode
+- `include/rotate_mode.h`: Header for rotate mode
 - `src/motor_control.cpp`: Motor control functions implementation
-- `include/motor_control.h`: Header file for motor control functions
-- `src/main.cpp`: Main program with demo sequence
+- `src/main.cpp`: Main program with setup, loop, and mode switching logic
+- `src/test_mode.cpp`: Test mode implementation
+- `src/wander_mode.cpp`: Wander mode implementation with organic movement
+- `src/rotate_mode.cpp`: Rotate mode implementation

 ## License